yyunon/thuisscraper/README.md

 # Get me the restaurants in Amsterdam!

 In this repository, we have a application to scrape https://www.thuisbezorgd.nl/ and get restaurants in Amsterdam.
 Then, we serve several different analytics endpoints to run example queries on the scraped data.
+It uses aiohttp to poll requests, postgresql as database backend with SQLAlchemy, and fastapi for creating endpoints.

 The project uses poetry as a package manager.
 There exists a Dockerfile to run the applications